 Renting an unoccupied restaurant space for lease may seem like an easy thing to do but we warn all restaurant buyers that in any negotiation, the landlord is not your friend.
-That's not easy to see when you begin looking at restaurant space for lease but landlord tenant relationship shares a lot in common with a marriage.
+That's not easy to see when you begin looking at restaurant space for lease but a landlord-tenant relationship shares a lot in common with a marriage.
 Both parties go in with the best of intentions and there’s a lot of love on both sides.
-However, if the relationship ends in a break up (roughly 50% of all U.S. marriages end in divorce), things get a little rocky on the back end and usually no one remains friends.
-We never recommend negotiating a lease on your own with a landlord for any restaurant space for lease.
-The landlord (or his leasing agent) has done this hundreds of times.
-For you, it may be the first time.
-Here are some quick tips to avoid disaster.
+Here are five of the most common mistakes (or blunders) you can make in leasing a restaurant.
+These will ensure that if the lessor/lessee relationship ends in a breakup, you have planned for the biggest issues in advance.

 Tip Number 1: Assume the lease will be favorable only to the landlord and make sure you have both an attorney and another trusted resource review any document you sign on a restaurant space for lease.
 Attorneys typically only look at the legal terms.
 You need someone like a restaurant broker to review the business terms of the lease including how you exit and how you assign it.

 Tip Number 2: The person on the restaurant space for lease sign in the window does not represent you.
 He represents the landlord.
 Get your own representation.
 It is usually at no charge to you.
 Your representative should understand commercial rental agreements and be an expert in how to understand landlord math when leasing a restaurant.